 Many of the commercial EV charging stations today are managed by a network service (much like cellular phone networks).
 A central system allows communication between the EV charging infrastructure, the cloud and utility power grid—controlling charging status, processing payments and more.
 EvoCharge commercial charging stations have Open Charge Point Protocol (OCPP); that means you can connect to a variety of non-proprietary networks.
 If you choose a proprietary network you are locked into that charging station and network provider and unable to switch if you are unhappy with service or costs.
 As a property owners looking to invest in technology trends make sure you consider all the options and not get locked into a system that does not benefit you.

 EvoCharge® Charging Systems

-EvoCharge charging stations are compatible with virtually all EV and plug-in hybrid electric vehicles (PHEV) sold throughout the United States and Canada.
+EvoCharge charging stations are compatible with all EV and plug-in hybrid electric vehicles (PHEV) sold throughout the United States and Canada (Tesla with adapter).
 The three base models offer the perfect solution for every type of connection and application.
 Let us help you customize the solution that fits your needs.

-To learn more about EvoCharge and EvoReel and to discuss an integrated solutions or reseller opportunities, call 888-653-0160 or email [email protected].Download Whitepaper
+To learn more about EvoCharge and EvoReel and to discuss integrated solutions or reseller opportunities, contact our team and start your EV charging transformation today.